aws-samples/sagemaker-custom-project-templates/mlops-cdk-github-action/README.md

 ├── app.py
 ├── cdk.json
 ├── diagrams
 ├── .github <--- contains the GitHub Action WorkFlow script │   ├── sm_template_register_service_catalog.yml
 ├── mlops_sm_project_template
 │   ├── README.md
-│   ├── __init__.py
+│   ├── init.py
 │   ├── cdk_helper_scripts
 │   ├── config
 │   │   └── constants.py <--- global configs to be used in CDK stacks
-│   ├── core_stage.py                     <--- entry to build the differnt stacks
+│   ├── core_stage.py <--- entry to build the different stacks
 │   ├── service_catalog_stack.py <--- stack for service catalog setup and template deployment
 │   └── templates
 │   ├── basic_project_stack.py <--- stack for basic sagemaker project template setup - DEV Accounts provided in constants.py
 │   └── pipeline_constructs
 │   ├── build_pipeline_construct.py <--- construct containing CI/CD pipeline linked to the build app
 │   └── deploy_pipeline_construct.py <--- construct containing CI/CD pipeline linked to the deploy app
 ├── requirements-dev.txt
 ├── requirements.txt <--- cdk packages used in the stacks (must be installed) ├── scripts <--- shell scripts to automate part of the deployments │   └── install-prerequisites-brew.sh
-└── seed_code                                 <--- code samples to be used to setup the build and deploy repositories of the sagemaker project
+└── seed_code <--- code samples to be used to setup the build and deploy repositories of the sagemaker project ├── build_app
-    ├── build_app
    └── deploy_app
 ```

 ## Deployment Options

 There are two deployment options for the SageMaker Project Template to the Service Catalog in the target account:

-- **[CI/CD Deployment of Service Catalog Stack](#cicd-deployment-of-service-catalog-stack)** - deploy by using GitHub Action CICD pipeline by cloning the repository to your GitHub Repository
+- **[CI/CD Deployment of Service Catalog Stack](#cicd-deployment-of-service-catalog-stack)** - Deploy by using GitHub Action CI/CD pipeline by cloning the repository to your GitHub Repository.

-- **[Manual Deployment of Service Catalog Stack](#manual-deployment-of-service-catalog-stack)** - deploy directly to the targeted accounts using CDK commands from your local development setup
+- **[Manual Deployment of Service Catalog Stack](#manual-deployment-of-service-catalog-stack)** - Deploy directly to the targeted accounts using CDK commands from your local development setup.

 ### CI/CD Deployment of Service Catalog Stack

-Register the SageMaker Project Template through GitHub Action Pipeline CI/CD ( Preferred )
+Register the SageMaker Project Template through the GitHub Action Pipeline CI/CD (preferred method).

-Follow below steps:
+Follow these steps:

-1. Create a GitHub repository with the content of this folder.
+1. **Create a GitHub repository** with the content of this folder.
    1. Fork the repo.
    2. Clone the repo to your local machine.
    3. `cd` into the repo folder and then into the `mlops-cdk-github-action` folder.
-   4. `git init` in the `mlops-cdk-github-action` folder.
+   4. Run `git init` in the `mlops-cdk-github-action` folder.
-   5. Before you push the repo to your GitHub account, make sure the Personal Access Token you're using has not only the `repo` scope, but also the `workflow` scope.
-This is required for the GitHub Action to be able to trigger the workflow.
+   5. Before pushing the repo to your GitHub account, make sure the Personal Access Token you're using has both the `repo` and `workflow` scopes.
+This is required for the GitHub
-   1. Fork the repo.
-   2. Clone the repo to your local machine.
-   3. `cd` into the repo folder and then into the `mlops-cdk-github-action` folder.
-   4. `git init` in the `mlops-cdk-github-action` folder.
-   5. Before you push the repo to your GitHub account, make sure the Personal Access Token you're using has not only the `repo` scope, but also the `workflow` scope.
-This is required for the GitHub Action to be able to trigger the workflow.
+ Action to be able to trigger the workflow.
-2. Make sure you have the SageMaker domain ready with a user profile, if you don’t have a SageMaker Domain created yet.
-Follow the steps to create it: [Create SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html)
+2. Set up the SageMaker domain and user profile if you haven’t already.
+Follow the steps to create a SageMaker Domain: [Create SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-quick-start.html).
-3. Once you have the domain created.
-Navigate to Domain, Click on your Domain, Click on User Profile, on the right-hand side pane copy the “Execution Role”.
+3. Once the domain is created, navigate to Domain, click on your Domain, click on User Profile, and copy the “Execution Role” from the right-hand side pane.
 ![screenshot1](diagrams/domain_execution_role.png)
-4. Ensure that the above identified Execution role has the following SageMaker project IAM permissions:
+4. Update the Execution role to have the following SageMaker project IAM permissions:
     ```commandline
    {
      "Version": "2012-10-17",
      "Statement": [
          {
              "Sid": "VisualEditor0",
              "Effect": "Allow",
              "Action": [
                  "sagemaker:DescribeProject",
                  "sagemaker:CreateProject",
                  "sagemaker:DeleteProject",
                  "sagemaker:ListProjects",
-            "sagemaker:UpdateProject "
+                 "sagemaker:UpdateProject"
              ],
              "Resource": "*"
          }
      ]
    }
     ```
-5. Go to AWS Systems Manager, then go to the Parameter Store, and create a String Parameter of Data Type text named “/sagemaker/execution/role” and provide the value as the SageMaker Execution Role ARN.
+5. Go to AWS Systems Manager, navigate to the Parameter Store, and create a String Parameter of Data Type text named “/sagemaker/execution/role”.
+Provide the value as the SageMaker Execution Role ARN.

 ![screenshot2](diagrams/sagemaker_parameter.png)